breadthe/omigo.sh/source/_posts/2018-12-03-omigosh-blog-intro.md

 My intent is to use the Omigo.sh blog for recording techniques and solutions to problems that I have discovered while working with my favorite platforms, including (but not limited to) PHP, Laravel, Vue.js, TailwindCSS, Mac, PC, etc.

-As much as possible, I would like to avoid duplicating content that lies a short Google search away, because after all, whenever I find myself in deep waters without an obvious solution, that's one of the first things I try.
+As much as possible, I would like to avoid duplicating content that lies a short Google search away, because after all, whenever I find myself in deep waters without an obvious solution, it's one of the first things I try.
 However, it's entirely possible that things will be repeated here at some point, but I can assure you it wasn't intentional.

 Having said all that, and with reasonable certainty that probably no one will read this post anyway, I will now venture wherever the keyboard will lead me.